 Let’s kick this list of things to do in Kandersteg with a simple yet wanderlust-satisfying activity: Explore the picturesque town of Kandersteg.

-Kandersteg is not often included in the most beautiful towns in Switzerland, but with the 3000-meter high mountains all around and chalets everywhere, Kandersteg is definitely one that you’ll love strolling around.
+Kandersteg is not often included in the most beautiful towns in Switzerland.
+Still, with the 3000-meter high mountains all around and chalets everywhere, Kandersteg is definitely one that you’ll love strolling around.
 The Bernese Alps scrape the horizon of Kandersteg, all of them peeking above the charming traditional, flower-decked houses in town.

 The most notable structures in Kandersteg are the Church of Saint Mary (Marian Kirkko) and the Gasthof Ruedihaus.
-Both buildings are quaint, straight out of an indie movie film set decades or centuries ago.
+Both buildings are quaint, straight out of an indie movie set decades ago.

 Church of Saint Mary

 The Church of Saint Mary is a chapel of the Catholic Church in the heart of Kandersteg, very near to the Kandersteg tourist center.
 From Bahnhof Kandersteg (train station), it’s only a 4-7 minute walk through the bridge northeast of the station.
 Continue walking east past the tourist center, and you’ll have a sight of the church after some steps.

 The church is not as large and spectacular as the churches in the larger towns in Switzerland.
 Still, this Church of Saint Mary from Kandersteg is one of the buildings in town that shall make you feel that you’re actually in the alps.
 Thanks to its stone structure, spire, and location in the middle of the beautiful verdant meadows.